TnTech-ECE/Spring2024-Base-Modular-Robot/Reports/LessonsLearnedAndAquiredSkills.md

 What classes have you taken that helped you in capstone?
 What did they help with?

--CSC 1300, CSC1310, ECE3130, ECE4140 all helped with microcontroller programming and code structure
+- CSC 1300, CSC1310, ECE3130, ECE4140 all helped with microcontroller programming and code structure
--ECE4370 for integrating mechanical and electrical systems -ECE2050 for basic electrial knowledge for evaluating datasheets
+- ECE4370 for integrating mechanical and electrical systems
+- ECE2050 for basic electrial knowledge for evaluating datasheets

 ## Isaac Jennings